cake-tech/cakewallet-guides/docs/cryptos/litecoin.md

 ### Peg In and Peg Out

 In order to get your Litecoins in and out of the MWEB network, you can use the `Peg In` and `Peg Out` buttons.
-These buttons will respectively open a send screen to your MWEB address or Litecoin Segwit address.
+These buttons will respectively open a send screen to your MWEB address or Litecoin Segwit address, allowing you to send your MWEB coins or transparent coins into the opposite side.

 {: .note}
 This is not required to do before sending to an MWEB wallet, but can be done to improve privacy by pre-emptively sending these funds into the MWEB network, as well as making MWEB transactions quicker.